jmichault/ipcam-100-dok/en/index.md

-## Camera preparation

-* Connect the camera to your local network and turn on the camera.

-* Find the IP address of the camera.

-* Connect to the camera with URL _"http://IP"_ (user _admin_, password _admin_)

-* in the tab "Audio and video", set the main stream to 720p, click "Save".

-* you may be able to set the cable network in the tab "Network".

 ## Installing Alternative Firmware

 * Copy everything to the [ _karto_ ](https://github.com/jmichault/ipcam-100/tree/master/karto) folder at the root of the microSD card.